 More and more operators are requesting filter systems be optimized to increase power output, minimize maintenance requirements, reduce fuel costs and CO2 emissions, to maximize profitability.

 Camfil, with extensive R&D facilities and field data, has developed a reliable software, the Life Cycle Cost (LCC) tool, for operators to evaluate total cost of ownership.
-This eliminates the guess work related to the indirect cost of air inlet filters, thus highlighting the major impact they have on the bottom line of the operator.
+This eliminates the guess work related to the indirect cost of air inlet filters.

 It is used by our engineers when designing inlet systems but is also used to make recommendations to operators on the optimal filter combination, with the highest profitability for their specific site and operations.